hansemro/hyak_docs_scripts/README.md

 In general, login nodes should not be used for computational tasks or GUI programs.
-Login nodes serve as an interface to Hyak compute nodes and should be used for the following situations:
+Login nodes serve as an interface to Hyak compute nodes and should be used for the following tasks:

 - file transfers between Hyak and external source (another computer, internet)
 - text editing
 - slurm management
 - light programs

-For heavy workloads or GUI programs or containerized programs, a compute node should be used instead.
+Use a Slurm-allocated compute node for heavier workloads such as GUI programs or containerized programs.

 ## Storage Guidance